AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/compatibility-issues.md

 :::info

 This article covers AdGuard for Android, a multifunctional ad blocker that protects your device at the system level.
-To see how it works, [download the AdGuard app](https://adguard.com/download.html?auto=true)
+To see how it works, [download the AdGuard app](https://agrd.io/download-kb-adblock)

 :::

 ## VPN apps

-If you are using AdGuard in the *Local VPN filtering mode*, you cannot run other VPN apps at the same time.
+If you are using AdGuard in the *Local VPN* filtering mode, you cannot run other VPN apps at the same time.
 To solve this problem, we suggest that you:

 - Use [AdGuard VPN](https://adguard-vpn.com/welcome.html) — its *Integrated mode* allows two apps to operate simultaneously
 - Configure your VPN app to act as an [outbound proxy](../solving-problems/outbound-proxy.md) and set up a local outbound proxy using the parameters from the third-party app
 - Switch to the *Automatic proxy* mode.
 When you do that, AdGuard will no longer use local VPN and will reconfigure iptables instead
 - Switch to the *Manual proxy* mode.
-To do this, go to Settings →  Filtering → Network → Routing mode
+To do this, go to *Settings* →  *Filtering* → *Network* → *Routing mode*

 :::caution